ynotdraw/example-eslint-plugin/README.md

 ## ASTExplorer

-ESLint rules navigate the syntax tree.
-A great way to explore the syntax tree of a file is to use [astexplorer.net](https://astexplorer.net).
+ESLint rules navigate the abstract syntax tree.
+A great way to explore the abstract syntax tree of a file is to use [astexplorer.net](https://astexplorer.net).
 The right-hand pane gives you everything you need to begin writing custom ESLint rules.
 You dig into different nodes and write code that traverses these nodes, evaluating the contents.

 As always, I highly recommend getting a foundational understanding of how this works.
 It'll make you a better developer.
 But if you find yourself struggling, this is where I'd recommend going to the good ol' world wide web.